gritchou/telegram-crypto-bot/README.md

 ## Envrionment variable

 `BOT_TOKEN`: the Token given by BotFather you when you create your bot on Telegram.
-`BOT_NAME`: you'll need to update webhook.js with your bot name, this is to allow use of commands such as help@YourBotName in groups.

 ## Vercel devmode